 18 USC Section 1302: Mailing Lottery Tickets or Related Matter

-Under this statute, it is prohibited to knowingly mailing or delivering by mail any package, letter, postcard, or circular that contains a lottery ticket or a ticket for a game of chance that is not permitted within the United States.
+Under this statute, you cannot knowingly mail or deliver by mail any package, letter, postcard, or circular that contains a lottery ticket or a ticket for a game of chance that is not within the United States.

 It is also illegal to transmit by mail any draft, checks, bill, postal note, or money for purchasing such tickets and mailing newspapers, circulars, or any other publications which contain advertisements for lotteries or games of chance.